 A verruca is a very common foot complaint and is essentially a wart which develops on the foot.
 Though usually painless, they can often be uncomfortable if on an area of pressure on the foot.
-Traditional treatments have involved causing a breakdown of the skin cells that contain the virus, removing the damaged tissue, and then allowing the area to heal.
+In the past the best verruca removal treatments have involved causing a breakdown of the skin cells that contain the virus, removing the damaged tissue, and then allowing the area to heal.
 These treatments can often be painful and protracted.

 – This is the latest product on the market.
 It uses microwave technology treatment to agitate the fluid in the cells that contain the virus.
 This promotes the release of heat proteins, which pass into the bloodstream and initiates an immune reaction.
 This causes your body to fight the virus and is a completely different way of tackling the verruca, from the traditional methods, discussed above, that merely cause a breakdown.

-Many different treatments are available for use at home such as mild concentrations of salicylic acid creams & gels which are usually between 10% – 26% acid.
-These are often a good first line of treatment and can be particularly effective in children.
+Many different plantar wart treatments are available for use at home, such as mild concentrations of salicylic acid creams & gels.
+These are usually between 10% – 26% acid and are often a good first line of treatment and can be particularly effective in getting rid of verrucas in children.
 Salicylic acid softens the skin cells that contain the verruca virus making them easier to remove.

 In our clinic, we use a 60 or 70 % acid paste (dependant on age).
 This is applied using a pad on the foot which is kept on and dry for at least 5 days.
 The salicylic acid softens and breaks down the cells.
 This process is repeated every 2 weeks until the verruca is eliminated.
 In our experience, we find that the average number of treatments required is 8 – 10.